Thiaminase: Thiaminase II

 Thiaminase II cleaves but does not add a base compound.
 Thiaminase II can only use water as the nucleophile.

 Thiaminase II has been found to be TenA.
 In order to cleave the C-N bond between the thiazole and pyrimidine Thiaminase only uses water as its nucleophile.
 When viewing Thiaminase II it is found to have a crystal structure that has 11 helices surrounding a deep acidic pocket.
 For each monomer present in the quaternary structure it interacts with two other monomers.
 There are several residues like Tyr112, Phe208, Tyr47, and Tyr163 that have some sort of contribution to the π- stacking environment surrounding the HMP ligand.
 The Glu205 side chain will form a hydrogen bond with the N1 nitrogen in the pyrimidine ring.
 Next the Tyr163 and the Asp44 side chain come together to form the hydrogen bonds with the N3 and N4'.
 Finally the Cys135 catalytic residue is positioned near the C2 in the pyridine ring to complete the split of thiamin into its heterocycles.

+Anti-thiaminase

+Antibodies to thiaminase are used to detect the enzyme in research or diagnostics or can arise unwelcome during a treatment of diseases such as cancer.
+Anti-thiaminase occasionally is used to refer to thiaminase (i.e. an enzyme that acts anti to thiamin).